WeQA: A Benchmark for Retrieval Augmented Generation in Wind Energy Domain: Results and Discussion

 \begin{observation} The observed answer correctness scores are notably low, indicating a robust and challenging benchmark. \end{observation} Specifically, "evaluation" and "comparison" type questions yield nearly zero answer correctness scores for all models, highlighting their difficulty in responding.
 Recall that, these challenging questions were crafted from summaries of text chunks rather than the text chunks themselves, further complicating the models' ability to generate correct answers.
 This underscores the complexity and rigor of the benchmarking process, emphasizing the need for models to improve their understanding and contextual extraction capabilities.

-\begin{observation} There is an alignment in evaluations made by the two evaluator \gls*{llm}s used within the \ragas framework, particularly visible for `closed' type questions. \end{observation} This similarity arises because the answers to these questions are objective (`yes' or `no'), leading to equivalent correctness evaluations by both models.
-Although there are some mismatches in the evaluations made by the two evaluator models, the number of these discrepancies is insignificant compared to the number of matching evaluations.
+\begin{observation} There is an alignment in evaluations made by the two judge \gls*{llm}s used within the \ragas framework, particularly visible for `closed' type questions. \end{observation} This similarity arises because the answers to these questions are objective (`yes' or `no'), leading to equivalent correctness evaluations by both models.
+Although there are some mismatches in the evaluations made by the two judge \gls*{llm}s, the number of these discrepancies is insignificant compared to the number of matching evaluations.

-Figure~\ref{fig:confusion-mat} displays the confusion matrix illustrating the evaluations made by the two evaluator \gls*{llm}s (GPT-4 and Gemini-1.5Pro) on the responses provided by the \gls*{rag}-based Claude and GPT-4 models to the benchmarking questions.
-In this context, a true positive occurs when the \gls*{llm} evaluator correctly identifies the model response as matching the ground truth.
-Conversely, a false positive arises when the \gls*{llm} evaluator incorrectly states that the model response matches the ground truth, while it does not.
+Figure~\ref{fig:confusion-mat} displays the confusion matrix illustrating the evaluations made by the two judge \gls*{llm}s (GPT-4 and Gemini-1.5Pro) on the responses provided by the \gls*{rag}-based Claude and GPT-4 models to the benchmarking questions.
+In this context, a true positive occurs when the judge \gls*{llm} correctly identifies the model response as matching the ground truth.
+Conversely, a false positive arises when the judge \gls*{llm} incorrectly states that the model response matches the ground truth, while it does not.
 This matrix helps visualize the accuracy and reliability of the evaluations conducted by the \gls*{llm}s, when used within the \ragas framework.
-We note that majority of evaluations made by either \gls*{llm} evaluator matches the actual evaluation which indicates that both of them are reliable.
+We note that majority of evaluations made by either judge \gls*{llm} matches the actual evaluation which indicates that both of them are reliable.

 \begin{observation} Comparison between `closed' and `open' type questions within the same section reveals a higher answer correctness for responses to `open' type questions than `closed' type questions. \end{observation} From this observation, we conclude that \gls*{rag}-based models generate more accurate subjective responses to `open' questions than objective (`yes' or `no') responses for `closed' questions.
+This phenomenon may stem from the inherent design of \gls*{llm}s, which are optimized for generating extensive text sequences and may struggle with the precision required for definitive binary responses.
 This suggests that these models perform better when tasked with generating detailed, context-rich answers rather than simple, binary ones, highlighting their strength in handling nuanced and complex queries.